spkenv/spk/docs/ref/spec.md

 ### HostCompat

-The HostCompat value sets the host os related options that are automatically added to each build.
+The HostCompat value sets the host- and os-related options that are automatically added to each build.
 It also describes the package's compatibility with host OSes.